Alfresco/alfresco-community-repo/README.md

 ## Content
-Alfresco Community Repository contains following libraries:
+Alfresco Community Repository contains the following libraries:

 ### Alfresco Core
 Core is a library packaged as a jar file which contains the following: